Blackhawks' Seabrook calls it a career because of injury - WTMJ

 “Over his entire 15-year career with the Blackhawks, Brent Seabrook gave everything he had to his teammates and the city of Chicago,” president of hockey operations and general manager Stan Bowman said.
 “His determination to win, passion for the game and innate ability to lead culminated in bringing three Stanley Cups to Chicago.”

-But Seabrook’s physical style slowly took a toll on the defenseman.
-His last NHL game was on Dec.
+Seabrook’s physical style slowly took a toll and his last NHL game was on Dec.
 15, 2019.
 He had right shoulder surgery later that month, left hip surgery in January 2020 and right hip surgery last February.

 “We have tried all available conservative treatments, and nothing has worked well enough for him to live life as an athlete,” team physician Dr. Michael Terry said.
 “We support his decision to prioritize his long-term physical health.”